thgfrnk/nakaharan5/README.md

 # A little bit about me...
 I am a brazilian guy who has knowledge about english, japanese and portuguese languages.
 I like to improve my skills everyday and I am learning full-stack development.
-Actually, I am currently studying at UERN (Brazil).
-But, I am thinking about exchange.
+Actually, I am currently studying at UERN and working as front-end developer at D3TEC.

 # Activity
 <div>